kubeflow/examples/facial-keypoints-detection-kaggle-competition/Readme.md

 ## Step2: Create a PodDefault resource

 We need a way to inject common data (env vars, volumes) to pods.
 In Kubeflow we use PodDefault resource which serves this usecase (reference: https://github.com/kubeflow/kubeflow/blob/master/components/admission-webhook/README.md).
 Using the PodDefault resource we can attach a secret to our data pulling step container which downloads data using Kaggle API.
+We create and apply PodDefault resource as follows :

 Create a `resource.yaml` file with the following code: